George S. Geis

 - Thomas F. Bergin Teaching Professor of Law

-His research focuses on problems related to contract theory, business alliances, shareholder litigation, and other issues involving the intersection of law and business.
+Geis’ research focuses on problems related to corporate governance, shareholder litigation, corporate finance, contract theory and other issues involving the intersection of law and business.
 His work has appeared in the Northwestern University Law Review, the New York University Law Review, the University of Chicago Law Review, the Virginia Law Review and many other academic journals.
-He is also the co-author of a book on business partnership and alliance strategies published by McGraw-Hill.
-Geis has taught courses as a visiting professor at the University of Chicago, the Indian School of Business in Hyderabad, India, the University of Auckland in New Zealand, and the University of Trento in Italy.
+He is also the co-author of a casebook on corporate finance and a book on business partnership and alliance strategies.

 After graduating from the University of Chicago Law School, Geis spent five years as a management consultant with McKinsey & Company, where he served clients on corporate strategy, mergers, marketing and other issues.
 He has also worked with the law firms Wachtell, Lipton, Rosen & Katz in New York and Munger, Tolles & Olson in Los Angeles.